onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 }
 ```

 Our with does us the favor of slapping pkgs in front of everything in our list!
 How nice of it.
-There are plenty of other ways you can use it, but when getting started, it’s best to use it sparingly because my explanation of with is a convenient half-truth; it actually introduces pkgs into the scope of that list and into complex code that can DO THINGS or even NOT do things.
-But that shatters too much of the spicy JSON analogy, so let’s not get too deep into that and remember that you can get weird with it.
+There are plenty of other ways you can use it, but when getting started, it's best to use it sparingly because my explanation of with is a convenient half-truth; it actually introduces pkgs into the scope of that list and into complex code that can DO THINGS or even NOT do things.
+But that shatters too much of the spicy JSON analogy, so let's not get too deep into that and remember that you can get weird with it.

-Also, here is a bonus: if you ever see something like this, it’s a functionally similar version of with.
+Also, here is a bonus: if you ever see something like this, it's a functionally similar version of with.
 It applies the thing to the arguments passed in.

 ```nix
 thing @ { arg, otherArg, ... }: { ... };